 With batteries, we convert chemical energy into electrical energy.
 On the other hand, we can make use of chemical energy in terms of fossil fuels, such as the burning of gasoline, or burning of coal, etc.

 Biomass, wood, petrol, coal, natural gas, etc are also good examples of stored chemical energy.
 In other words, you can say that chemical energy is one of the best examples of stored energy.

 Apart from these top 6 different types of energy, there are other forms of energies too.
 These include radiant energy, motion energy, elastic energy, gravitational energy, rest energy, magnetic energy, etc.

 Well, in my view, the 6 different types of energy I explained in this article are the most suitable ones.
-In fact, not just the best one, they are also the most used one, especially in our day to day life.
+In fact, not just the best ones, they are also the most used ones, especially in our day-to-day life.